 Amber spends most of her time outside of school and work playing sports, being outdoors, and talking about plants.
 Amber would love to chat with you if you enjoy bad puns or have any questions about the law school experience.

-Evan Podaima is your MLSA University Senator.
-The University of Manitoba Senate is the academic decision-making body at the university, responsible for overseeing awards, research, admissions, appeals, etc. He represents the MLSA’s interests in the Senate and acts as a liaison for matters that pertain to law students.
+The University of Manitoba Senate is the academic decision-making body at the university, responsible for overseeing awards, research, admissions, appeals, etc. The Robson Hall Senator serves to represent the MLSA’s interests in the Senate and acts as a liaison for matters that pertain to law students.

 Evan is a 2L student best known for his wardrobe but is also outgoing and always happy to chat.
 He is an alumnus of the University of Winnipeg’s Business program and was involved in a number of extra-curricular programs on campus.
 He loves to help others learn and previously acted as the coordinator for the UW Faculty of Business Tutoring Program before coming to Robson.
 In his spare time, he is a hobby chef.